Zekaloes/gmail-login-growtopia/README.md

 How to Use:

-1.Download both the folder and gmail.exe.
+1.Download both the folder from releases.

-2.Move both the folder and gmail.exe to your Lucifer folder.
+2.Move both the folder gmail_tools and gmail.exe to your Lucifer folder.

 3.Open Lucifer, go to settings, and check 'Use WebDriver'.